 3. JW Marriot Hotel Hanoi

 JW Marriot Hotel situates 8 Do Duc Duc, Me Tri, Nam Tu Liem, Hanoi.
-This place is a prime location, very convenient to Noi Bai international airport, close to the National Convention Center, east to travel to the Presidential Palace and Government Office.
+JW Marriot is one of the best 5-star hotels in Hanoi with a prime location.
+It is very convenient to Noi Bai international airport, close to the National Convention Center, east to travel to the Presidential Palace and Government Office.

 Besides, the JW Marriot Hotel is also right behind the My Dinh National Convention Center, which creates a suitable place for the guests when joining the events.